Millions of Websites Affected By Unpatched Flaw in Microsoft IIS 6 Web Server

 Nginx has a better record that IIS, but you know, it's not perfect [cvedetails.com].
 Maybe you can run a proxy in front of it to defend against security vulns.

 ASP.NET, C# and .NET are actually quite good.
-(Score:2, Insightful)
+(Score:3, Insightful)

 I suppose you've never used ASP.NET or C# or